ministryofjustice/analytics-platform-control-panel/doc/running.md

 ### <a name="env"></a>Environment variables

-The simplest solution is to ask for a copy of a working `.env` or `.envrc` file from one of the other developers with the envars set for development.
+The simplest solution is to ask for a copy of a working `.env` or `.envrc` file from one of the other developers with the environment variables set for development.

-If this isn't immediately possible and at a mininum, you need to set the following environment variables:
+If this isn't immediately possible and at a minimum, you need to set the following environment variables:

 ```sh